zeroN1/engineering-test/back-end/README.md

 A Roll is created when Staff at the School do a Roll Check to ensure the Students are all present for the Class or other Activity.

 Staff at the School would like to analyse these rolls.
-They would like to be able to create Filters that populate Groups with Students based on their roll attendance.
-They will be able to Add as many Groups as they want.
-Then at any time they would like to carry out an analysis they can Run these Group Filters to populate the Groups with Students.

-## The Tasks

-There are two Tasks.
-Task 2 is more complex than Task 1.
-We would like you to attempt to complete both tasks.
-You should use Postman to test your APIs as you complete them.
+To achieve this they are able to create `Groups` that are populated with `Students` based on their roll attendance.

+A `Group` is first created with "roll filter" settings (explained below), and no students in the group.
+Staff can create as many groups as they want.

+A `Group` is created with the following "roll filter" settings:

+* **name** - name of the group, e.g. "Frequently late students"
+* **number_of_weeks** - the number of weeks in the past (from now) used to analyse roll data, e.g. 2
+* **roll_states** - a csv of of roll states to match students with, e.g. "late" or "absent,late"
+* **incidents** - the number of occurrences that a student needs to match to be included in the filter, e.g. 3
+* **ltmt** - whether the student needs to match Less Than or More Than the "incidents" value to be included in the filter, e.g. "<" (less than) or ">" (more than)

+Once the group(s) have been created, the "RunGroupFilters" api (Task 2) is run to populate the groups with students based on their roll attendance and the "roll filter" settings saved to that group.

+For example, we create the "Frequently late students" group with the following settings:

+- *number_of_weeks*: 2
+- *roll_states*: "late"
+- *incidents*: 3
+- *ltmt*: ">" (more than)

+Once we run this group filter, we analyse the roll data over the previous 2 weeks to find which students have been "late" more than 3 times.
+The matching students should then be saved to the group (in the `student_group` table).
+The following metadata should also be saved:

+* **group.run_at** - the date and time the group filter was run
+* **group.student_count** - the count of students that were matched and saved to the group
+* **student_group.incident_count** - the number of roll occurrences that were found to match the filter for that particular student

-### Task 1 - Develop the Group CRUD lifecycle API's
+## Task 1 - Develop the Group CRUD lifecycle API's

 We need to be able to create groups, update groups, delete groups and get a list of the groups.
 We also need to be able to get a list of Students in a Group.

-#### CreateGroup API
+### CreateGroup API

 Looking at the Group table, create an API so that a Group can be created with all of the fields populated.
 It is important that the client provides values for these fields: